 How do I sign up cattle?

 Substitutions can be made during check-in but must be left in the name of the original exhibitor.
-We will not be able to add new exhibitors into our system after the registration closes.
+We will not be able to add new exhibitors after the registration closes.
 Scratches may also be made during check-in on Thursday and Friday.
 If you are having issues registering online, please contact us immediately so we can help.

 When can I start stalling?

 Barns will be open for stalling from 6 am to 8 pm on Thursday, October 17 and beginning again Friday, October 18 at 6 am.
 If you arrive later than 8 pm on Thursday, please keep your animals on the trailer.
 You may not start stalling or take them to tie-outs until you get designated stalls from the show office.
 All cattle must be checked in and stalled by 10 am on Friday.

 I won’t be able to make it right away on Thursday morning, but I really want a specific place in the barn.
 Can I call and reserve a space?

 No. We’ve done stalling in a lot of different ways over the years and we have found that having the Expo staff stall cattle as they come in is the best process.
 That means you need to be there to get stalls and that no stalls will be slotted until 6 am on Thursday morning.
 Stop by the Junior Show Office as soon as you get on the grounds and we will get you taken care of.
 Please do not unload your cattle or start moving in until you have your stalls.
 The barns get full with over 1,000 head and this is one situation where we need everyone’s cooperation.

 On the same topic, we don’t stall by breed.
 You can stall next to whomever you want.
 We like to keep things casual around here.
 But, we do tend to get tight on space, so we are pretty strict on tack space.
 Please be considerate of the people around you.